-Using the reported prevalence of COVID-19 diseases in different phases, it was found that between 8.5% and 15% of the population of Karachi were affected.
+Using the reported prevalence of COVID-19 diseases in different phases, it was found between 8.5% and 15% were affected by the population of Karachi.
 A sample size of 140 achieves 80% power to detect a 95% confidence interval and an odd ratio of 4 with a prevalence ratio of 3.5 and a prevalence difference of 12.
 The sample size was calculated using openEPI.